Ontario Construction News staff writer

 - 53 energy audits completed at City facilities like arenas, pool, and community centres

-“Strong action from communities across the world is absolutely critical to meet the emission targets laid out in the Paris Agreement,” said Kitchener Mayor Berry Vrbanovic.
-“The release of the 2019 Sustainability Report is an opportunity to celebrate our considerable progress to date, but also to reflect on how much still needs to be done to ensure we can be proud of the legacy we are leaving for the Kitchener residents who will inherit the world we leave behind.”
+“Strong action from communities across the world is absolutely critical to meet the emission targets laid out in the Paris Agreement,” Kitchener Mayor Berry Vrbanovic said in a news release.
+“The release of the 2019 sustainability report is an opportunity to celebrate our considerable progress to date, but also to reflect on how much still needs to be done.”

 Recent public consultations on the city’s strategic and budgetary priorities have consistently shown that Kitchener residents support strong climate action.

-“In many ways, the city’s climate action is a microcosm for global efforts to combat climate change,” said City of Kitchener Sustainability Officer Claire Bennett.
+“In many ways, the city’s climate action is a microcosm for global efforts to combat climate change,” sustainibility officer Claire Bennett is quoted saying in Kitchener Today.

 “The road to sustainability is a journey of a thousand steps, and we’ve been working with staff from every department to audit and assess opportunities.
 With this detailed information, we understand our potential for energy and greenhouse gas reduction.”